dangry/Trains_java/README.md

 # JAVA TRAINS

-### This is a train information application developed for the Kiwis of Kiwiland.
+## This is a train information application developed for the Kiwis of Kiwiland.

-#### This app has:
- - **Edges**: Represent the **railroads** of Kiwiland train system.
-They have a destination and a length.
- - **Nodes** Represent train **stations**, they have a name and a list of roads with their destination.
- - **Graphs**: Represent the **railroad system map** of Kiwiland, they consist of Nodes (stations) and Edges (roads).
- - **Trains**: They represent trains with a destination.
-They contain a reference of the current station they are in, a reference to the destination, a reference to the railroad system map, and a reference to the limitations on it's trip.

 #### Actions supported: